Coronavirus (covid-19)

 Undergraduate degrees

-Classics focuses on the study of the Greek and Roman worlds, ranging from the earliest Greek literature to the fall of the Roman Empire.
-But it also covers the way ancient culture has been received and interpreted ever since.
-We offer a range of single and joint honours degrees in ancient history, classical civilisation and classical literature:
+Our degrees focus on the study of the Greek and Roman worlds, ranging from the earliest Greek literature to the fall of the Roman Empire.
+We also explore the way ancient culture has been received and interpreted ever since.

 Classics at Leeds